Exploring the New Multi-Tab Feature

 This feature is essentially a sliding tab that sits above an open session – so it’s out of the way, and doesn’t interfere with your work area.
 To switch between sessions, all you have to do is swipe and click on the one you wish to open.
 It takes literally a second to switch between sessions.

-To get a clearer sense of how this feature looks and works, here are two screenshots, one from a tablet running RDM for Android and one from a smartphone:
+To get a clearer sense of how this feature looks and works, here are two screenshots, one from an iPad running RDM for iOS and one from an iPhone.

-As you can see, the tablet version lets you easily access your home menu (on the left) while your sessions are open.
+As you can see, the iPad version lets you easily access your home menu (on the left) while your sessions are open.
 To switch between sessions, you simply swipe and click on the session you want to launch on the tab above your work area.
-If you wish, you can also enable the full-screen mode (so it’s similar to the smartphone version).
+If you want to organize your sessions, you can drag and drop sessions on the tab.
+You can also enable the full-screen mode (so it’s similar to the smartphone version).

-On the other hand, on a smartphone.
-Once you access the home menu and configure your session, you can toggle between full screen-mode and the standard screen mode, using the multi-tab function to switch from one to the other.
+On the other hand, on a iPhone.
+Once you access the home menu and configure your session, you can toggle between full-screen mode and the standard screen mode, using the multi-tab function to switch from one to the other.
+As with an iPad, you can drag and drop your sessions on the tab.
 The main difference between the tablet and smartphone interface is that on a tablet, the navigation menu is on the left, while on a smartphone, the menu is hidden while your session(s) is open.